-The schedule includes two weeks at the end of the 3rd year devoted to clinical skills evaluation and a mandatory class meeting, and four weeks of winter holiday breaks (2 weeks per year, per KYCOM calendar).
+The schedule includes two weeks in the 3rd year devoted to clinical skills evaluation and a mandatory class meeting, and four weeks of winter holiday breaks (2 weeks per year, per KYCOM calendar).

 The Promotion and Matriculation Committee regularly reviews the academic progress of students.
 Upon completion of each course, students receive notification of their grades and grade reports are reviewed by the P & M Committee.
 Failure of more than one clinical rotation is grounds for dismissal.